 Each bulleted item (•) represents one selection for examination purposes.
-Unless otherwise indicated, candidates should prepare the complete work.
 The length of the performance must be between 40 and 50 minutes.
 The examiner will stop the performance if it exceeds the allotted time.
 The examination program must include at least one work that is accompanied.
 Please note that all selections requiring accompaniment must be played with accompaniment.